-BASF sources a wide range of raw materials, precursors, technical goods and services.
+BASF sources many raw materials, precursors, technical goods and services.
 Our suppliers are an important part of our value chain.
-Our objective is to secure competitive advantages through our professional procurement structures, to establish stable and reliable supply chains, and at the same time, meet high ethical and environmental standards.
+Our objective is to create competitive advantages through our professional procurement structures, to establish stable and reliable supply chains, and at the same time, meet high ethical and environmental standards.
 Together with our suppliers, we want to improve sustainability in the supply chain and minimize risks.

 At a glance

 - Global targets to increase sustainability in the supply chain